On factorization and vector bundles of conformal blocks from vertex algebras

+Factorization leads to recursive formulas for ranks and is used to show that the Chern characters define semisimple cohomological field theories, hence the Chern classes lie in the tautological ring (\cite{dgt3}, building on results for affine Lie algebras from \cite{mop, moppz}).
+A study of these tautological classes may lead to progress on open questions: As proposed by Pandharipande \cite{panrio}, a computation of such Chern classes independently of the projective flatness of the connection \cite{dgt} would yield relations in the tautological ring, and could be used to test Pixton's conjecture \cite{AP, FJ}.

-In the special case when defined by integrable modules over affine Lie algebras, vector spaces of conformal blocks are canonically isomorphic to generalized theta functions \cite{ BertramSzenes, Bertram, Thaddeus, bl1, Faltings, P, LaszloSorger}.
-When in addition the genus is zero, vector bundles of such coinvariants are globally generated \cite{fakhr}, and so their Chern classes have positivity properties.
-For instance, first Chern classes are base-point-free, and hence give rise to morphisms, some with images known to have modular interpretations \cite{GiansiracusaSimpson, gg, Giansiracusa, BolognesiGiansiracusa, gjms}.
+For sheaves defined by integrable modules over affine Lie algebras, vector spaces of conformal blocks are canonically isomorphic to generalized theta functions (see \cite{LaszloSorger} and references therein).
+When in addition the genus is zero, vector bundles of such coinvariants are globally generated \cite{fakhr}, hence their Chern classes have positivity properties.
+For instance, first Chern classes are base-point-free and thus give rise to morphisms, some with images having modular interpretations \cite{GiaGib, gjms}.
 It is natural to expect that the more general vector bundles of coinvariants and conformal blocks studied here can be shown to have analogous properties under appropriate assumptions.

-To state our results, we briefly set a small amount of notation.
-Let $(C,P_{\bullet})$ be a stable $n$-pointed curve with $P_\bullet=(P_1,\dots,P_n)$, and let $M^1, \dots, M^n$ be finitely generated admissible modules over a conformal vertex algebra $V$ (see \S\S \ref{sec:CVADef}-\ref{sec:VMod} for some background).
-When $V$ is rational, such modules are finite sums of simple admissible $V$-modules.
-We make use of the correspondence between isomorphism classes of simple $V$-modules and finite-dimensional simple modules over Zhu's associative algebra $A(V)$ \cite{zhu} (\S \ref{sec:irrVAVmod}).
+This has been supported by a preliminary investigation \cite{DG}.